 Your voice in The Pivot

-About The Pivot.
+About The Pivot

-The Pivot is AMOSSHE's online publication for Student Services professionals to come together to create meaningful change within the sector.
-It features on-the-ground insights, innovative practices, and thought-inducing discussions to inspire and inform our community.
+The Pivot is AMOSSHE's online magazine.
+It's the platform for Student Services professionals to share their stories, and get the recognition for their work that often goes unnoticed.
+The magazine features on-the-ground insights, innovative practices, and discussions to inspire and inform our community, and the wider sector.

 Who can submit a proposal?